peterGraf/TcpForward/README.md

 # TcpForward
 TcpForward - TCP forwarder to overcome IPv6 DS-Lite-Tunnel restrictions of my ISP.
+IPv4 access does not work.

 ## What is this about?